Azure/azure-rest-api-specs/eng/README.md

 - We maintain only top-level `package-lock.json` file.
 Running `npm install` from top-level dir removes the need to ever have other files.
-- We ensure the lock file remains clean by ensuring that a PR that adds or modifies dependencies, makes changes equivalent to following protocol:
+- We ensure the lock file remains clean by ensuring that a PR that adds or modifies any `package.json` dependencies, makes changes equivalent to following protocol:
   - `cd <local-specs-clone-root>`
   - `git clean -xdf` to remove all untracked files.
   - Copy-over [`package-lock.json` from `main`] to local clone.
-  - `npm install` to reflect the upserted dependencies.
+  - `npm install` to reflect the added or modified dependencies.
-- In case any dependencies have been removed, we do `rm package-lock.json` and `npm install`.
+- In case any dependencies have been removed from any `package.json`, we do `rm package-lock.json` and `npm install`.
   This way we ensure the lock file remains free of unused dependencies.
 - We do `npm update` only in stand-alone PRs.
 - To avoid inconsistent content of `package-lock.json` due to bugs like [npm/cli #7384],